 The Statutes have undergone several thorough revisions during FIFA's history, giving FIFA a modern and comprehensive legal framework for its increasingly important work.

-These Statutes were adopted at the 62nd FIFA Congress in Budapest on 25 May 2012 and come into force on 25 July 2012.
+These Statutes were adopted at the 63rd FIFA Congress in Mauritius on 30 and 31 May 2013 and came into force on 31 July 2013.